Logo

 The unspoilt north Cumbrian village of Hesket Newmarket nestles in the Caldbeck Fells, on the west side of the river Caldew, in a popular walking area.

-The villages name, like so many place names in Cumbria, derives from an Old Norse Word, eski, meaning a place overgrown with ash trees, in this case it is combined with the Anglo-Saxon heafod, meaning hill, the Newmarket having been added on later.
+The villages name, like so many place names in Cumbria, derives from an Old Norse language, the word, eski, meaning a place overgrown with ash trees, in this case it is combined with the Anglo-Saxon word heafod, meaning hill, the Newmarket having been added on at a later date.

-Heskett Green holds an agricultural in September which features wrestling, horses, ponies, hounds and terriers.
+Heskett Green holds an agricultural show in September which features wrestling, horses, ponies, hounds and terriers.

-Heskett Hall, dates from around 1630 and was built by by Sir Wilfrid Lawson of Isel Hall, who was M.P. for Cockermouth, the hall is an interesting building, which boasts gabled wings, mullioned bays, swagged urns and finials.
+Heskett Hall dates from around 1630 and was built by by Sir Wilfrid Lawson of Isel Hall, who was a member of parliament . for the town of Cockermouth.
+The hall is an interesting and characterful building, which boasts gabled wings, mullioned bays, swagged urns and finials.
 Its central chimney protrudes from a pyramidal roof.

 Wild ponies can be seen grazing on nearby Caldeck Common.